 When the instructor moves to check on some of the other students, I call to her,

 “You know, if I didn’t know any better, I’d say you’ve taken this class before.”

 Janice laughs.
 “Now why would I put myself through this on purpose if that were true?”

 I grin.
 “I don’t know.
 Maybe to show off your skills.”

 “Ah, I admire your faith in me, but alas, I have not done as you say.
-I am just as they say, a quick learner.”
+I am just, as they would put it, a quick learner.”

 “So is your communications professor still giving you a hard time?”